rdkcentral/aamp/AAMP-UVE-API.md

 ##### setAudioTrack
 - Set the index of the Audio track to be selected.
+- Returns true if setAudioTrack has been performed.

 ##### setAudioTrack
 - Set the Audio track to be selected by Language and Rendition.